ATaylorEmmons/Copy-Art/README.md

 *positionMutationRate*: How much position will change if mutation occurs.(Has poor results)
 *sizeMutationRate*: How much size will change if mutation occurs.(Has poor results)

-*widthv: The width of the target image
+*width*: The width of the target image
 *height*: The height of the target image
 *minSize*: The minimum size of a draw square
 *maxSize*: The maximum size of a drawn square